 Faced with the current global pandemic of COVID-19, Nelson\Nygaard is moving forward with caution and compassion.
 We have a social responsibility to our staff, our clients, and our communities to help flatten the curve of COVID-19 by following best practices from national experts in public health, while we continue to deliver quality projects to our clients.
 We also know that this pandemic will have the biggest consequences for the most vulnerable in our communities, so we are doing our part to slow transmission in the following ways:

-- To promote social distancing, Nelson\Nygaard has mandated working from home through the end of May.
+- To promote social distancing, our staff are voluntarily working from home.
 We will continue this practice if current conditions warrant continued isolation and social distancing.
 Remote work is nothing new to our firm: for over a decade, it has provided flexibility for our staff and allowed us to bring our expertise to cities where we do not have offices.
 Our current IT infrastructure allows for a seamless transition to full-time remote working for all of our employees.

 - All internal and external meetings have been switched to phone or video conference calls, and we are well-versed in remote collaboration, including the filesharing and communication tools that help projects run smoothly.